idahogray/blog/content/lego-garbage-truck.rst

 :tags: wyatt lego
 :category: kids
 :summary: Wyatt did his first "Big Boy" Lego Set
-:draft:
+:status: draft

-Nonna_ bought Wyatt a garbage truck lego set for Easter this year.
+Nonna_ and Grandpa_ bought Wyatt a garbage truck lego set for Easter this year.
 Wyatt and I started building it on Thursday night.
 We only made it a few pages into the instruction book.